 While all relationships are built on the basis of love and trust, it is still important to plan for contingencies.
 Prenuptial agreements are a way to do just that.
-In fact, coming to an agreement, before marriage, can be even more beneficial to the relationship.
+In fact, coming to an agreement before marriage, can be even more beneficial to the relationship.
 As a result, new-age lovers want to start their new journey after ensuring that their future is safe.
 That is why there is a rise in the number of couples signing a prenup before they tie the knot.

 #1 Hire an expert Solicitor

 Before anything else, you must appoint a proficient solicitor.
-The prenuptial agreements are already considered as completely non-romantic, therefore, drafting one for yourself on your own is not recommended at all.
-For that, a professional lawyer is enough who is well-versed about the current regulations in your respective cities and can efficiently draft prenups.
+The prenuptial agreements are already considered completely non-romantic, therefore, drafting one for yourself on your own is not recommended at all.
+For that, a professional lawyer enough who is well-versed in the current regulations in your respective cities and can efficiently draft prenups.
 Marriages are surely a blessing, but one should never put all their eggs in the same basket.
 In order to secure your financial standing in case something goes wrong in your married life, a carefully and tentatively drafted prenup will keep you protected.
 Nevertheless, cash spent on an efficient solicitor is a smart investment for a secure future.

 #2 Gather up all your financial records